pammacdotnet/TypstPaper/paper.typ

   "Noto Color Emoji",
 ))

+// Numbering equations in this paper doesn't make much sense, because a lot of
+// them are inside a figure and might not have enough space for additional
+// numbering.
+The rest might be in equation-based example but not actually an
+// equation.
+Lastly, since all of them are part of some example, they are never
+// directly referenced.
+#set math.equation(numbering: none)

 // Thicker table (v)line becomes longer and exceeds the table bounds/borders
 // https://github.com/typst/typst/issues/4416#issuecomment-3369145808
 #show table: it => {